The Economics of Information Pollution in the Age of AI: General Equilibrium, Welfare, and Policy Design: Introduction

+\begin{itemize} \item \textbf{Scenario A (Investigative Report):} A journalist uses AI tools to accelerate data analysis and assist in literature review, but the core work—field interviews, fact-checking, and ethical judgment—still requires human expertise.
+Here, AI is a \textit{complement}, not a substitute.

+\item \textbf{Scenario B (Content Farm):} An operator uses AI to batch-generate plausible health advice, investment "insider" tips, or political "revelations".
+No professional knowledge is needed, only prompt engineering.
+Here, AI is a \textit{substitute}, almost entirely replacing human labor. \end{itemize}

+This asymmetry in production technology—what we term "technology-biased information pollution"—is reshaping the digital information ecosystem.
+By some estimates, 90\% of online content may be AI-generated or AI-assisted by 2026.
+If the majority of this is unverified, low-quality content, we face not just "information overload," but systemic "information pollution"—a new class of market failure.

+The central thesis of this paper is that generative AI is not a neutral productivity tool, but rather a \textit{biased technological shock} that systematically lowers the production cost of "lemons" (low-quality content) relative to "peaches" (high-quality content).
+We argue that this technological bias leads to market failure through three mutually reinforcing mechanisms: at the \textit{micro-level}, individual producers rationally choose to produce low-quality content due to its low cost and rapid, algorithm-driven rewards; at the \textit{meso-level}, platform algorithms designed to maximize engagement amplify content based on virality rather than veracity; and at the \textit{macro-level}, a systemic erosion of trust leads to "verification fatigue" among consumers, further degrading the market's ability to discern quality.

+This "pollution spiral," if left unchecked, risks a "tragedy of the digital commons," where everyone is a victim, yet no single actor has the incentive to unilaterally change behavior.

+This paper's contributions are threefold: a theoretical innovation that is the first to model AI's market impact as an asymmetric Constant Elasticity of Substitution (CES) production function, revealing a paradox of progress; a measurement tool that constructs a multi-dimensional Information Pollution Index (IPI) to provide a quantitative basis for policy intervention; and a policy design that proves the necessity of a multi-instrument portfolio, validated through computational simulation.

-The remainder of the paper is organized as follows.
-Section~II lays out the theoretical framework.
-Section~III formally defines and characterizes the Polluted Information Equilibrium, including its existence and inefficiency.
-Section~IV develops the Information Pollution Index (IPI) as a theory-based metric.
-Section~V solves for the optimal policy portfolio.
-Section~VI discusses robustness and the challenges of deep uncertainty, motivating an adaptive governance approach.
-Section~VII concludes with policy implications and directions for future research.
+The remainder of this paper is organized as follows.
+Section \ref{sec:lit_review} reviews the relevant literature and situates our contribution.
+Section \ref{sec:theory} builds the theoretical model and characterizes the equilibrium.
+Section \ref{sec:ipi} derives the IPI and designs the optimal policy portfolio.
+Section \ref{sec:policy_abm} provides validation via an Agent-Based Model (ABM).
+Section \ref{sec:conclusion} concludes and discusses policy implications.